360° (Dreadzone album)

 360°, also known as Dread Zone... ...360° is the first album by the British band Dreadzone.
-It was released in 1993 on Creation Records and set forth the combination of dub, trance, electro and sampling for which Dreadzone was to become well-known.
+It was released in 1993 on Creation Records and set forth the combination of dub, trance, and reggae for which Dreadzone was to become well known.
 Although unsuccessful in the charts, the album attracted the attention of John Peel, who gave it significant airplay.

 The album cover is highly similar to the early covers in The Best Dance Album in the World...
 Ever! series.